 Mosquito control relies heavily on understanding the biology of the species involved, knowledge of its habitats, and constant monitoring of the control area.
 Our most successful method for reducing pest populations is to attack the immature stages of the pest's life cycle when they are most vulnerable.

 Comprehensive monitoring programs throughout this zone identify treatment needs which vary with the impact of snowmelt and summer rainstorms.
 The amount of rainfall can result in anything from no action at all to a full blown aerial and ground-based larviciding operation.

 For speed and efficiency, over 90% of treatment is contracted to helicopter services use dry, granular larvicide formulations to reduce drift.
-Off-road sites that are inaccessible to helicopters and ditch habitats along road allowances are treated by the City's ground-based wet spray delivery equipment.
+Off-road sites that are inaccessible to helicopters and ditch habitats along road allowances are treated by the City's ground-based delivery equipment.
 Applications are restricted by:

 - Mosquito development beyond the fourth larval instar since these are no longer susceptible to the treatments available